 A change in the way that your teeth come together or in the way that your partial denture fits

-One of the biggest reasons that people choose implants is for their subtlety.
-The visible part of your implant – the replacement tooth – will be color-matched so that it is the same as your existing teeth.
-It is also a permanent fixture, so there is no need for unsightly denture removal and you can eat and drink as normal.
-Both of these mean that no one need know you have a dental implant unless you tell them.
+One of the biggest reasons that people choose implants is their subtlety.
+The only visible part of your implant is the replacement tooth which will be color-matched so that it is the same as your existing teeth.
+And since it is a permanent fixture, you can eat and drink as normal as there is no need for unsightly denture removal which means that no one needs to know you have a dental implant unless you tell them.

-Wisdom teeth are usually the very last teeth to appear and while they usually arrive between the ages of 17 and 25, many people still have problems with them pushing through years later.
-Although adults can have up to 32 teeth, we rarely manage to fit more than 28 in at any one time, so if your mouth is already full when your wisdom teeth start cutting then you could be in for a bit of trouble.
+Wisdom teeth are usually the very last teeth to erupt and while they generally arrive between the ages of 17 and 25, many people still have problems with them pushing through years later.
+Although adults can have up to 32 teeth, we rarely manage to fit more than 28 in our mouths at any one time.
+So if your mouth is already full when your wisdom teeth start coming through, you could be in for a bit of trouble.

-Wisdom teeth are situated at the very back of the teeth.
-If you have space for them to come through normally then you shouldn’t experience any problems other than mild discomfort when they actually cut.
-However, if there is limited space for them then this could mean that they come through at an unnatural angle, which could damage other teeth and cause you pain.
+Wisdom teeth are situated at the very back of the mouth and if you have enough space for them to come through normally, then you shouldn’t experience any problems other than mild discomfort when they actually cut through.
+However, if there is limited space for them, they could come through at an unnatural angle, which could damage surrounding teeth and cause you pain.

-When this happens your dentist will refer to it as an ‘impacted wisdom tooth’ and will likely recommend surgical intervention.
-Your dentist will probably also take some x-rays of your wisdom teeth in order to assess them as they are coming through to help decide if intervention will be necessary.
+When this happens, your dentist will refer to it as an ‘impacted wisdom tooth’ and will likely recommend surgical intervention.
+Your dentist will most likely also take some x-rays of your wisdom teeth in order to assess them as they are coming through to help decide if the intervention will be necessary.

-Teething isn’t fun for adults either.
-Wisdom teeth are large and cutting them may be a painful experience.
-They don’t necessarily all cut at once either.
-Wisdom teeth are made up of four sections and many people find that they cut one corner at a time.
+Wisdom teeth are quite large and therefore cutting them may be a painful experience, especially since they don’t necessarily all come at the same time.
+Wisdom teeth are made up of four sections and many people find that they erupt one corner at a time.
 This is called pericoronitis.
-When the wisdom tooth comes through in this way, the gum surrounding the tooth often gets swollen and sore, causing mild to moderate pain.
+When the wisdom tooth comes through in this way, the gum tissue surrounding the tooth often gets swollen and sore, causing mild to moderate pain.

 The gum edges are also susceptible to infection as tiny particles of food and bacteria can collect there, even when the area is thoroughly cleaned several times a day.
-Round head toothbrushes and antiseptic mouthwash can help prevent this from happening, but if your wisdom tooth does get infected you will require a course of antibiotics to completely clear the pain and infection.
+Roundhead toothbrushes and antiseptic mouthwash can help prevent this from happening, but if your wisdom tooth does get infected, you will be prescribed a course of antibiotics to completely clear any infection.

-If you suffer from recurrent wisdom tooth infections, or your wisdom teeth are proving particularly difficult to get through, your dentist may recommend surgical intervention to remove the wisdom teeth altogether.
+If you suffer from recurrent wisdom tooth infections, or your wisdom teeth are proving particularly difficult to cut through, your dentist may recommend surgical intervention to remove the wisdom teeth altogether.

 TMJ stands for temporomandibular joint.
 This joint acts as a sliding hinge that connects your jaw to your skull.

-While everybody has a temporomandibular joint, when somebody says that they have TMJ, they are generally referring to a disorder of that joint.
-This disorder is commonly called “lockjaw.”
+While everybody has a temporomandibular joint, when somebody says that they have TMJ, they are generally referring to a disorder of that joint commonly referred to as “lockjaw.”

 A disorder in the TMJ is often associated with pain or discomfort.
-It may be difficult for your doctor or dentist to identify the exact cause of your pain.
-There are several potential culprits.
+It may be difficult for your doctor or dentist to identify the exact cause of your pain, but there are several potential culprits:

 Teeth grinding or clenching

-Fortunately, most cases of TMJ can be treated without invasive procedures or operations.
-TMJ is often
+Fortunately, most cases of TMJ can be treated without invasive procedures or operations and is often temporary.

-TMJ is associated with several symptoms.
-Patients may experience just a few of these symptoms, and no case is typical.
+While TMJ is associated with several symptoms, patients may experience just a few as no case is typical.

 Jaw pain or tenderness